malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

   - Data controller - has the relationship with the user
   - Data processor - process data behalf of the data controller
   - Data owner - Also the data subject, the customer who owns the data (you and me)
-  - Data controller must ensure the data processor has adequate controls and safe guards.
+  - Data controller must ensure the data processor has adequate controls and safeguards.
   - What legal frameworks used depends on each country.
 - Security of personal data is essential for individual's privacy.
 - Data importer and exporter may need to sign a contract to ensure maintainance of privacy rights of users.